Rules of Madd

 Madd means to stretch or prolong a sound.

-There are three madd letters which are Alif ( ا ), Waaw ( و ) and Yaa ( ى ).
+In Tajweed, it refers to making certain letters longer than usual, but only under special conditions.
+There are three madd letters which are Alif ( ا ), Yaa ( ى ) and Waaw ( و ).

-In the Quran, you will often see these three letters without a Fatha, Dhamma or Kasra.
+You’ll often see these letters in the Quran without a Fatha, Dhamma or Kasra.

 What is a Saakin Letter ?